ease-lab/Hermes/README.md

 ## Acknowledgments
  Hermes is based on [HERD/MICA](https://github.com/efficient/HERD "Apache 2.0") design as an underlying KVS, the code of which we have adapted to implement HermesKV.

-## Independet Implementations of Hermes
+## Other Implementations of Hermes

+- [Odyssey](https://github.com/vasigavr1/Odyssey) - Hermes is also implemed in the Odyssey framework by [Vasilis Gavrielatos](https://github.com/vasigavr1)
 - [Olympus](https://github.com/sadraskol/olympus) - in Rust by [Thomas Bracher](https://twitter.com/sadraskol)

 ## Contact
  Antonios Katsarakis: <a href="http://antonis.io/" title="Personal webpage" target="_blank">`antonis.io`</a> |  [`antoniskatsarakis@yahoo.com`](mailto:antoniskatsarakis@yahoo.com?subject=[GitHub]%20Zeus%20Specification "Email")